jasongrimes/hello-docker/README.md

 npm start
 ```

-Load http://localhost:3000 and expect to see "Hello from React".
+Load http://localhost:3000 and expect to see "Hello from web (undefined)".
+The web container hostname is shown as `(undefined)` because `window.env.HOSTNAME` has not yet been initialized from the server environment.
+More on that later.

 Press `ctl-C` to stop the server.